Frequently Asked Questions

 3. Where do I find a list of MTAS approved workshops/courses?

 There is a complete list of approved courses in the Members Only section of the website - from the home-page click on "Members" in the centre of the screen.
 Once you are in this section, click on Continuing Education, then Pre-Approved Courses for the searchable database.
+Click here to review the tutorial on how to do this.

 4. Who does the assessment of workshops/courses?